-Dan Foliart’s music has been indelibly etched on the landscape of network television, as he celebrates his 32nd consecutive year in the profession.
-Currently, he is serving his first term on the ASCAP Board of Directors and fourth term as president of the Society of Composers & Lyricists.
-He feels that the knowledge he has gleaned over the last two years at ASCAP and the eight years as head of the SCL, the relationships that he has nurtured through meetings with members of Congress and the Copyright Office, as well as friendships that he has fostered with his colleagues around the world, will be valuable components that he will continue to bring to the ASCAP Board.
+Dan Foliart’s music has been indelibly etched on the landscape of network television, as he celebrates his 35th consecutive year in the profession.
+Currently, he is serving his fourth term on the ASCAP Board of Directors.
+He recently ended his service as president of the Society of Composers & Lyricists after serving that organization for five terms over ten years.
+He believes that the relationships that he has nurtured through meetings with members of Congress, as well as friendships that he has fostered with his colleagues here and around the world, will be valuable components that he will continue to bring to the ASCAP Board.

-Of the 50-plus series he has composed for, many continue to run both in syndication and internationally.
-Beginning at Paramount Studios, with then partner, Howard Pearl, Foliart started a ten-year run that included such favorites as Happy Days, Laverne and Shirley, Angie, Bosom Buddies, Joanie Loves Chachi, and cable’s first series, Brothers.
-Other series that he has been associated with include Beverly Hills 90210, 9 to 5, Guns of Paradise, Island Son, Carol and Company, Soul Man, Burke’s Law, Malibu Shores and 8 Simple Rules.
+Of the 50-plus series he has composed for, many continue to air both in syndication and internationally.
+Beginning at Paramount Studios with then partner Howard Pearl, Foliart started an extended run that included such favorites as Happy Days, Laverne and Shirley, Angie, Bosom Buddies, Joanie Loves Chachi, and cable’s first series, Brothers.
+Other series that he has composed for include Home Improvement, Roseanne, Beverly Hills 90210, 9 to 5, Guns of Paradise, Island Son, Carol and Company, Soul Man, Burke’s Law, Malibu Shores and 8 Simple Rules.